DanCanetti/wp-plugin-icons/README.md

 ## Version 1.0.1 ##
 * Added scss files for install
-* Improved demo page to include Aria Labels for each icon
 * Added these icons:
     * Askimet & Alt
     * Advanced Custom Fields Alt